Stealth-Robotics/2022-Stealth-FTC/README.md

 This repo is to help us figure out how we want to do FTC development next season.

-**THIS REPO IS TEMPORARY.**
+The `main` branch shows what this repo would look like at the start of the season.

-The `starter-idea` branch shows what this repo would look like at the start of the season.
+The `ported-code` branch has examples of code from 2021 ported to FTCLib and other notes/examples.

 # Goals